Samuel-Morgan-Tyghe/App-Droste/README.md

 ## What I Learnt

-To create this app i had to learn how classpaths work , at first i tried working with maven dewpendaciss but i ran into issues of some of the libraries i needed weren't avalable , i learnt how to create them myself. but beofre executing i realised that it would be quicker to create a .jar with the libraries i would need in eclipse it would be export to .jar in inteliji it would be same but it's named artifact and then import to dependancies.
+To create this app, I had to learn how classpaths work.
+At first, I tried working with maven dependencies.
+But after I ran into issues with some libraries I needed that weren't available, I learned how to create them myself.
+But before executing I realised that it would be quicker to create a.
+Jar with the libraries I would need for the eclipse it would be exported to.
+The jar in Intelliji would be the same, but it's named artefact and then imported to dependencies.

-Creating this app made me consider the user experience, from how to user interacts with the layout , how to avoid app crashes (try Catch) .
+Creating this app made me consider the user experience, from how the user interacts with the layout, how to avoid app crashes (try Catch).